What is dialogue?

 “I made some coffee,” said Julie.

-Why do we use dialogue tags in writing?
+Why do we use dialogue tags in fiction writing?

 We use dialogue tags and speech tags in a story to clarify who’s talking so that the reader doesn’t get confused, as well as to give more depth and context to the words that are being said.
 If your on-page conversation goes too long without a dialogue tag, your reader can lose track of who’s saying what.
 When this happens, they need to stop reading, go back to the top of the conversation, and count each line to try and remember whose turn it is to talk.
 At this point, you’ve broken their connection to the story.